hjelmw/MyVulkanPlayground/README.md

 # Setup
 1. Install [Python](https://www.python.org/downloads/) (Version 3.7 or above should work)
-2. Install [VulkanSDK](https://vulkan.lunarg.com/) from Lunarg (Version 1.4 or above should work)
+2. Install [VulkanSDK](https://vulkan.lunarg.com/) from Lunarg (Version 1.4 should work)
 4. `CreateVisualStudioSolution.bat`.
-It should download all the required dependencies and create the .sln file
+It should download all the other required dependencies and create the .sln file
 5. Open in Visual Studio 2022 (have not tested older versions but it might still work)

 **Note:** When installing the Vulkan SDK you can optionally choose to install the GLM math library but regardless the build script will download and use its own version

 ## Dependencies
-* Vulkan SDK (Your graphics driver needs to support `VK_KHR_DYNAMIC_RENDERING` and '')
+* Vulkan SDK (Your graphics driver needs to support `VK_KHR_DYNAMIC_RENDERING`)
 * Python3
 * Premake5
 * GLFW